 Business2Community suggests it is important for marketers to ‘showcase why they should opt-in for push notifications and how it will improve their mobile experience.’
 The article suggests ‘be specific – a simple, but a definite reason to opt-in works better than a few vague ones,’ for example a message like: ‘”Opt-in for real-time rush hour traffic alerts” shows the customer how they’ll get value from the app and gives a clear reason for opting-in.’

-By following the above tips for crafting your push notification strategy, you can ensure that engagement levels and customer loyalty levels are kept high.
+The above tips for crafting your push notification strategy can be very useful if applied correctly.
+You can ensure that engagement levels and customer loyalty levels are kept high.
 If you’re in need of some creative inspiration for your own push notifications, check out MarTechAdvisor’s article ‘Creative Push Notifications You’ll Want to Steal for Yourself’.